"Ojalá que llueva café,

 These serve as feeding and breeding grounds for many species of birds and other organisms.

-Saline lagoon and xeric forest.
+Saline lagoons and xeric forests.

-Sandy Point National Wildlife Refuge, south-western Saint Croix, United States Virgin Islands.
+Second photograph: Sandy Point National Wildlife Refuge, south-western Saint Croix, United States Virgin Islands.

 The Salt Pond, south eastern Jamaica.